cthiagoodev/cthiagoodev/README.md

-# Olá, eu sou Thiago Sousa 👋
+# Hello, I'm Thiago Sousa 👋

-## Sobre mim
+## About me

-Sou **Engenheiro de Software Mobile** especializado em Dart, Kotlin e Swift.
-Gosto de criar experiências que transcendem os smartphones, desenvolvendo também para wearables, realidade aumentada e dispositivos inteligentes.
+I am a **Mobile Software Engineer** specialized in Dart, Kotlin, and Swift.
+I enjoy creating experiences that go beyond smartphones, developing also for wearables, augmented reality, and smart devices.

-Sou fundador da **Mobile Devs Ceará**, comunidade criada para unir e fortalecer desenvolvedores mobile da região com foco em colaboração e evolução técnica.
+I am the founder of **Mobile Devs Ceará**, a community created to unite and empower mobile developers in the region with a focus on collaboration and technical growth.

-> “Resolver problemas de forma eficiente e aprender como a tecnologia realmente funciona é o que me motiva todos os dias.”
+> "Solving problems efficiently and learning how technology truly works is what motivates me every day."

 ---

-## 🔧 Tecnologias que trabalho
+## 🔧 Technologies I work with

 <div align="center">
   <a href="https://dart.dev" target="_blank">